tonethar/IGME-230-GDD-Master/exercises/week-1/Fixing-Banjo.md

 ![HTTP Headers](images/banjo-modpagespeed-headers.jpg)

-***In this instance, the browser doesn't seem to be doing anything about it that we know of.
+***In this instance, the browser doesn't seem to be much anything about it that we know of.
 But because HTTP headers are human readable, it's easy for us as web developers to see why our CSS and JS is getting compressed.
 Move on to the next part to turn off the PageSpeed module!***

+***One thing the server is doing here is stripping out all of the white space in the document - make a note of your file size - which is the `Content-Length` header in the response headers) before you move on***

 ## II. .htaccess files to the rescue!